Map of Awakening

 Dimension of Essential Me

-Awakening of Pure Conscious Me
+Pure Conscious Me

 Fundamental me is the pure me of pure conscious me.
 It is a further extension of conscious me, this time into exclusively vertical surrender.
-It is fundamental me that opens the vertical portal to the absolute I am for essential me and creates the foundation of samadhi.
-Fundamental me is experienced lower than both conscious and pure conscious me, from the area below the eyebrows through the eyes down to the lower cheekbones.
+It is fundamental me that opens the vertical portal to absolute I am for essential me and creates the foundation of samadhi.
+Fundamental me is experienced lower than both conscious and pure conscious me, from the area below the eyebrows, through the eyes, down to the lower cheekbones.
 The unity of fundamental me and absolute I am is the fundamental state.

 Consciousness alone cannot enter the inner realm unless it becomes absorbed in the stillness of being.
 Being is that which enables us to rest in existence – the intermediary space that links consciousness with the source and maintains the gravitational equilibrium between creation and the original void.
 As both the impersonal ground of the beyond and the true foundation of meditation, it is being that allows the depth of reality to be divulged to our consciousness.